6 Drivers Behind the Rising Cost of Equipment Breakdown Insurance

 1. Supply Chain Disruption

-Equipment repair and replacement costs are increasing because of the rising cost of goods and longer delivery times resulting from supply shortages.
+Equipment repair and replacement costs are increasing due to the rising cost of goods and longer delivery times resulting from supply shortages.
 With equipment and parts harder to come by, increased equipment downtime can lead to shutdowns or higher interim equipment rental costs.
 As a result, Business Income and Extra Expense coverage claims can also increase, another contributor to the rising cost of insurance.

 2. Skilled Labor Shortage

-Technological advances have increased the complexity of machinery and equipment design, which often means more specialized technicians are required to diagnose and make repairs.
-Fewer skilled workers and increased employee turnover can lead to higher equipment breakdown loss costs down the road.1
+Technological advances have increased the complexity of machinery and equipment design, which often means that more specialized technicians are required to diagnose and make repairs.
+Additionally, since 2020, the average number of maintenance recommendations has increased 56%.1 Fewer skilled workers and increased employee turnover can lead to higher equipment breakdown loss costs down the road.2

 5. Catastrophe Losses

 Increased frequency and severity of extreme weather events continues to drive catastrophe losses higher.
 Loss or damage caused by severe thunderstorms, tornadoes, hail, floods, wildfires, hurricanes and winter storms can greatly affect electrical reliability and increase the frequency of equipment breakdown claims.
-Over the past five years, there have been 86 events with losses exceeding $1 billion each in the United States.
-In 2021, there were 20 such events, preceded by 22 events in 2020, which set a new annual record.5 The total insured losses from global natural disasters reached $130 billion in 2021, with the United States accounting for $92 billion.6
+Over the past five years, natural catastrophe losses have averaged about $100 billion globally.4 In 2022, total insured losses globally were estimated at a staggering $140 billion.5

 Contact your Travelers representative today.